zlidijaz/Brest_cancer_risk_prediction_using_logistic_regression_model/README.md

 # Brest cancer risk prediction using logistic regression model

-This is a hands-on project from Coursera focused on building and training an logistic regression model
+This is a hands-on project from Coursera focused on building and training a simple logistic regression model
 to predict whether a person has a risk of having brest cancer.

 The main learning points: